applitools/eyes-cypress/README.md

 ##### 3. (Optional) TypeScript configuration

 Eyes-Cypress ships with official type declarations for TypeScript.
 This allows you to add eyes commands to your TypeScript tests.
-The TypeScript defenition file can be found in
+The TypeScript definition file can be found in
 ```
-node_modules/@applitools/eyes-cypress/src/setup/eyes-index.d.ts
+node_modules/@applitools/eyes-cypress/eyes-index.d.ts
 ```
 Add this file to your project with **either**:
 1. Adding the path of the `eyes-index.d.ts` file to your [tsconfig](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) file via the ["files"](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#examples) key:
     ```
     {
-      "files": ["./node_modules/@applitools/eyes-cypress/src/setup/eyes-index.d.ts"],
+      "files": ["./node_modules/@applitools/eyes-cypress/eyes-index.d.ts"],
       ...
     }
     ```
-  2. Coping the file to to your [cypress/support/](https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Folder-Structure) dir.
+  2. Copying the file to to your [cypress/support/](https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Folder-Structure) dir:
+      ```
+      cp node_modules/@applitools/eyes-cypress/eyes-cypress.d.ts ./cypress/support
+      ```

 ### Applitools API key